-Nicole “Snooki” Polizzi Appears To Respond To Report She’s Returning To ‘Jersey Shore’ In New IG Post
+Nicole "Snooki" Polizzi Appears To Respond To Report She's Returning To 'Jersey Shore' In New IG Post

 "You just reminded me it's okay to be a hot mess momma.
 I have three kids age 5 and under and it's hard.
 Leaving overnights, going home, to get girls ready.
 While husbands getting ready for work..chaotic mornings at the house!!
 Every weekday morning I'd rather be a hot mess mom than anything else," penned one follower.

-In response, Nicole said “Yes!
+"Yes!
 I will never a perfect cookie-cutter mom.
-I had my bad days but still try to be the best for my 3 nuggets.
+I had my bad days but still try to be the best for my 3 nuggets," Nicole responded.

 "NICOLE YOURE STUNNING!!!
 LOVE YOU MAWWMAAA!
 Have a wonderful day queen," wrote a second fan.

-“I want you to come back but you look so happy and at peace right now.
-I just want you to be happy you’ve given so much of yourself to your fans,” claimed a third Instagram user.
+"I want you to come back but you look so happy and at peace right now.
+I just want you to be happy you've given so much of yourself to your fans," a third user added.